Spinor Bose-Einstein condensates: Vortices and hydrodynamic properties

 \subsubsection{Ferromagnetic phase}

-A representative order parameter of a spin-1 ferromagnetic BEC is ${\bm \zeta}^{\rm ferro}_0=(1,0,0)^T$, where $T$ denotes the matrix transpose.
-Substituting this and Eq.~(\ref{spin1-rotm}) in Eq.~(\ref{generalOP}), we obtain a general order parameter of a spin-1 ferromagnetic BEC:
+A representative order parameter of a spin-1 ferromagnetic BEC is ${\bm \zeta}^{\rm ferro}_0=(1,0,0)^{\rm T}$.
+Substituting this and Eq.~(\ref{spin1-rotm}) in Eq.~\eqref{eq:Vort_genpsi_spinor}, we obtain a general order parameter of a spin-1 ferromagnetic BEC far away from the vortex core: